Fact 1: There are a lot of clovers!

 The genus Trifolium, commonly known as clover, consists of about 255 species in the pea and bean family, or Fabaceae.
 Clovers live in temperate and subtropical parts of North and South America and the Old World.
 Three geographic regions have the most clover diversity: the Mediterranean basin, western North America and the highlands of eastern Africa.
 The genus name refers to the distinctive leaves, which are typically trifoliate, meaning that they have three leaflets.
 Some species of clover have up to nine leaflets.

 Fact 2: Most of the clover species in Florida are not native.

-There are 16 species of Trifolium in Florida, but only two are native to the state.
+There are 16 species of Trifolium in Florida, but only two (Trifolium carolinianum and Trifolium reflexum) are native to the state.
 Most of the clovers found in Florida are exotic species that have escaped from cultivation and now live in disturbed sites like pastures and roadsides.
 The three most common species in Florida – field clover, Trifolium campestre, crimson clover, Trifolium incarnatum, and white clover, Trifolium repens – were all introduced to Florida from Eurasia.